-CLINTON — The owner of an iconic Clinton store has announced the business will close its doors this summer.
+CLINTON — The owner of an iconic Clinton store announced the business would close its doors this summer.

-Paul’s Discount, 1940 Lincoln Way, will close by July 31, Paul’s President and CEO Rob Cassidy said in an announcement released today.
-Cassidy attributes the closure to an increase in operational costs and a shift in the market share as a growing number of consumers migrate to e-commerce sites.
+Paul’s Discount, 1940 Lincoln Way, was slated to close by July 31, Paul’s President and CEO Rob Cassidy said in an announcement released in April.
+Cassidy attributed the closure to an increase in operational costs and a shift in the market share as a growing number of consumers migrate to e-commerce sites.

 “It has become increasingly difficult for an independent retailer to survive in this day and age where economy of scale is needed to cover increasing costs of operation,” he said.